G-Research/ParquetSharp/docs/Encryption.md

 ```

 When using external key material, the path to the Parquet file being written or read
-must be specified when creating `FileEncryptionProperties` and `FileDecryptionProperties`:
+must be specified when creating `ParquetSharp.FileEncryptionProperties` and
+`ParquetSharp.FileDecryptionProperties`:

 ```c#
 using var fileEncryptionProperties = cryptoFactory.GetFileEncryptionProperties(